QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_environment.rst

 We examine the REPL and its different modes in more detail in the :ref:`tools and editors <repl_main>` lecture

 .. _add_jupyter_to_path:

 (Optional) Adding Jupyter to the Path
 =====================================

-If you :ref:`installed Jupyter using Julia <jupyter_installation>`, then you may find it convenient to add it to your system path in order to launch Jupyterlab without running a Julia terminal.
+If you :ref:`installed Jupyter using Julia <jupyter_installation>`, then you may find it convenient to add it to your system path in order to launch JupyterLab without running a Julia terminal.

 The default location for the Jupyter binaries is relative to the ``.julia`` folder (e.g., ``"C:\Users\USERNAME\.julia\conda\3\Scripts`` on Windows)